vishnu350/st/README.md

 <img src="https://github.com/user-attachments/assets/14914cf1-5bfb-4f2f-859e-5d15da46ade0" alt="drawing" width="50%"/>

 Simple Terminal+ is a lightweight terminal (~90KB) with essential features and rock-solid stability for daily use.
-It is best used with tmux and [nerd-fonts](https://github.com/ryanoasis/nerd-fonts).
+It is best used with tmux and [nerd-fonts](https://www.nerdfonts.com/).
 If you just want a minimal, solarized, simple terminal that supports all of the mentioned features, then st+ is for you.

 This is a fork of st from [suckless.org](https://st.suckless.org) for Gnome-based distros such as Debian/Ubuntu/Mint, but will work on all others as well.
 It is integrated with a minimal collection of essential patches along with other quality-of-life features:
+- Automatically install a [nerd-font](https://www.nerdfonts.com/) via the `post-install` script.
 - Basic configuration file in `~/.st.conf` (eg. changing font settings)
 - Proper "Open Terminal Here" integration for Gnome's Nautilus:
   - Supports "Open in Remote/Local Terminal" for remote connections